 SL.5 Applicability of this annex

-The procedures in this annex apply to all ISO deliverables, including TS, PAS and IWA.
+The procedures in this annex apply to all ISO documents, including TS, PAS and IWA.

 SL.6 General criteria

 All projects for new MSS (or for MSS which are already published but for which no JS was completed) shall undergo a JS (see SL.1 and SL.3).
 The following general criteria are used for the preparation of the JS and to assess the market relevance of the proposed MSS.
 The justification criteria questions in Appendix 1 are based on these criteria.
 The answers to the questions will form part of the JS.
 An MSS should only be initiated, developed and maintained when the following have been addressed.